swichtenberg/Pewlett-Hackard-Analysis/README.md

 Major points to consider include:
 - 72,458 employees are expected to retire over the next several years.
 - 70% of upcoming retirements are senior level (i.e. Senior Engineer, Senior Staff).
-- 1,549 employees are eligible for the current mentorship program.
+- 1,549 employees have the experience necessary to mentor other employees.
-- 70% of employees eligble for the current mentorship program are senior level.
+- 70% of potential mentors are senior level.

 ## Summary

-The summary addresses the two questions and contains two additional queries or tables that may provide more insight.
-(5 pt) Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+As discussed above, a total of 72,458 roles will need to be filled as the "silver tsunami" begins to make an impact with only 1,549 employees available to serve as mentors.
+Consequently, it is clear there are not enough qualified employees to mentor the next generation of Pewlett Hackard employees.
+As the list of potential mentors was generated based on birth dates in a single year, it would be adviseable to expand the qualifications.
+Future queries could include expanding eligibility to a range of birth dates (e.g. 1960-1965), identifying mentors based on years of service, or identifying mentors based on current job title alone.